raphaelreme/boomgame/README.md

-# bomberman
+# Bomberman
-Bomberman game based on BOOM game (on macintosh).
+Bomberman game clone of BOOM game (on macintosh).
 It uses python and pygame library.

 ## Install
-Install Python >= 3.7.
+Install Python >= 3.6.
-Then run `pip install -e .` in the main folder.
+Then run `pip install .` in the main folder.

 It will install pygame library and the bomberman game.